Wednesday, November 22, 2023

 Irmos.
 I will pour out my supplication to the Lord and to him will I declare my afflictions, for my soul has been filled with troubles and my life has approached Hades, so like Jonah I pray: Raise me up from death, O God.

-As you rescued from the bonds of barrenness women who faithfully approached you, O myrrh-streaming Maiden, so deliver me, too, from the bonds of malice, and bind me tightly to the bond of love of my Creator.
+As you rescued from the bonds of barrenness women who faithfully approached you, O myrrh-streaming Maiden, so deliver even me from the bonds of malice, and bind me tightly to the bond of love of my Creator.

 Behold, from every side throngs of Christians with reverence flock together to you in your holy monastery, O Maiden, and receiving your divine myrrh, they cry to you with all their heart, “Fill us with your joy, O Lady.”

 You bore the myrrh of life, being yourself a vessel of myrrh of heavenly graces.
-O Maiden, deliver those who worship with complete faith before your myrrh-streaming icon from the hard-to-bear stench of diseases and afflictions.
+Deliver those who worship with complete faith before your myrrh-streaming icon, O Maiden, from the hard-to-bear stench of diseases and afflictions.

 Approaching your monastery of Maleví and being filled with heavenly fragrance from your holy myrrh, O Virgin, we proclaim your wondrous works to all and cry out, “Deliver us from the stench of the passions.”